markmcwilliams/wp-timeline/readme.txt

 = What filters do you have available for developers? =

-See the <a href="http://mark.mcwilliams.me/wordpress/timeline/#filters">filters section</a> of the release post for more details.
+See the [filters available](http://mark.mcwilliams.me/wordpress/plugin/timeline/) on the release post for more details.

 == Screenshots ==